SpongePowered/DownloadIndexer/README.md

     - `http://repo.example.com/maven`

 - **Cache:** (Optional)
-  - `CACHE_PROXY`: Configure an additional reverse proxy to be used for additional caching.
+  - `CACHE`: Configure an additional reverse proxy to be used for additional caching.
 The application will automatically handle purging the caches when a new download is added.
 Supported formats:
-    - `fastly:API_KEY/SERVICE_ID`
+    - `fastly:API_KEY/SERVICE_ID` with an optional `;healthcheck` option to hide Fastly health checks from the logs